 - The Jungle Vallisneria Plant

-- The Drs.
-Foster & Smith Driftwood
+- Drs.
+Foster & Smith Driftwood - adds tannins and natural hiding spots

 Other Tank Accessories